joelkoomson2/AI-Blog-Generator/README.md

 - **Python**: The main programming language used.
 - **Django**: The web framework used to build the application.
-- **Goole Gemini-2.0-flash** (or equivalent language model): The AI model used for content generation.
+- **Google Gemini-2.0-flash** (or equivalent language model): The AI model used for content generation.
 - **HTML/CSS/JavaScript**: Front-end technologies for user interaction.

 ## Getting Started